miranda-ng/miranda-ng/docs/readme.txt

 Miranda NG is released under the terms of the GNU General Public License.
 See "LICENSE" for more details.

+Miranda IM is copyright 2000-2012 by the people listed in contributors.txt.
-Miranda NG is copyright 2000-2018 by the people listed in contributors.txt.
+Miranda NG is copyright 2012-2018 by the people listed in contributors.txt.

 The plugins included with this release are copyrighted by their authors.
 See the documentation for each plugin for more information.